SuprDewd/www.akc.is/blog/2017-02-18-Inverse-species-and-sign-reversing-involutions.md

 Further, counting subsets with respect to the sign $(-1)^{|S|}$ we get
 $$E(-x)E(x) = e^{-x}e^{x} = e^0 = 1.
 $$

-Thus, the species interpretation of there being equaly many subsets of even as of odd cardinality is $E\cdot E^{-1}=1$.
+Thus, the species interpretation of there being as many subsets of even cardinality as of odd cardinality is $E\cdot E^{-1}=1$.
-So, a combinatorial proof of this fact can be given by a sign-reversing involution demonstrating that $E\cdot E^{-1}=1$.
+So, a combinatorial proof of this can be given by a sign-reversing involution demonstrating that $E\cdot E^{-1}=1$.
 The objects of $E\cdot E^{-1}$ are pairs $(S, \beta)$ such that $S\subseteq U$ and
 $\beta=B_1 B_2\dots B_k$ is a signed ballot of $U\setminus S$.
 For example,